TomKellyGenetics/graphsim/README.md

 ###  Simulate Expression Data from 'igraph' Networks

-Description: Functions to develop simulated continuous data (e.g., gene expression) from a sigma covariance matrix derived from a graph structure in 'igraph' objects.
+Functions to develop simulated continuous data (e.g., gene expression) from a sigma covariance matrix derived from a graph structure in 'igraph' objects.
 Intended to extend 'mvtnorm' to take 'igraph' structures rather than sigma matrices as input.
+This allows the use of simulated data that correctly accounts for pathway relationships and correlations.
+Here we present a versatile statistical framework to simulate correlated gene expression data from biological pathways, by sampling from a multivariate normal distribution derived from a graph structure.
+This package allows the simulation of biological pathways from a graph structure based on a statistical model of gene expression.
+For example methods to infer biological pathways and gene regulatory networks from gene expression data can be tested on simulated datasets using this framework.
+This also allows for pathway structures to be considered as a confounding variable when simulating gene expression data to test the performance of genomics analyses.

 ## Installation